-Cytoscape is a well-known bioinformatics tool for displaying and exploring biological networks.
-The virtues of \mathbf{R} are very likely already known to the reader.
+Cytoscape is a well-known bioinformatics tool for displaying and exploring biological networks. \mathbf{R} is a powerful programming language and environment for statistical and exploratory data analysis.
 RCytoscape uses XMLRPC to communicate between \mathbf{R} and Cytoscape, allowing Bioconductor graphs to be viewed, explored and manipulated with the Cytoscape point-and-click visual interface.
 Thus these two quite different, quite useful bioinformatics software environments are connected, mutually enhancing each other, providing new possibilities for exploring biological data.